MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 * Create your own [custom query](#custom-queries).
 * Open and edit a previously run query.

-## Query templates and reports
+## Templates

-In Workplace Analytics, select **Query designer** to see predefined query templates and reports that help you analyze organizational data based on behavioral insights that relate to specific business outcomes.
+In Workplace Analytics, select **Query designer** to see predefined templates that help you analyze organizational data based on behavioral insights that relate to specific business outcomes.

 For example, select the **Business continuity** section to see more details about the report, example report data, prerequisites, and setup steps.